菜单

 • Reporter gene assays (RGAs) for functional screening

-• High-throughput screening and ranking capabilities with 5 flow cytometers, 9 Biacore, and 1 Carterra.
+• High-throughput binding and ranking capabilities with 5 flow cytometers, 9 Biacore, and 1 Carterra.

 Hybridoma Service Details: